 There are black spots on my Aloe Vera leaves

-Normally caused by over watering.
+Normally this is caused by over watering.

 Mushy leaves / Plant death

 Again normally caused by over watering, or exposure to sub zero temperatures.